key9912/key9912.github.io/_pages/about.md

 Welcome to my homepage.

 I am Euiyoung Kim, an incoming Ph.D. student in the School of Mechanical Engineering at Purdue University.
-My research focuses on scientific machine learning and computational modeling for engineering systems.
-I am particularly interested in surrogate modeling, inverse design, neural operators, and solid rocket motor internal ballistics.
+My research interests are in scientific machine learning (SciML) and fluid dynamics.

-I previously completed my M.S. at Korea Aerospace University, where my work centered on ANN- and GA-based inverse design frameworks for solid propellant grain optimization.
+I previously completed my M.S. in Aerospace Engineering at Korea Aerospace University.

 Here you can find information about my research, publications, projects, and academic background.